Norfolk hawker

 About

 The Norfolk hawker is a large hawker dragonfly that is on the wing for a short period during June and the very beginning of July.
-A rare dragonfly, it is found in the marshes, fens and ditches of the Broads National Park where Water Soldier is growing.
+A rare dragonfly, it is mostly found in the marshes, fens and ditches of the Broads National Park where water soldier is growing.
 It needs unspoilt grazing marsh with non-saline water to survive.
 Having spent up to two years in the water, mature dragonfly larvae climb on to emerging vegetation at night and moult into adult dragonflies, leaving behind a cast known as an 'exuviae'.
 Newly emerged Norfolk hawkers wait until early morning to fly off to other areas to feed, but will take another two to three weeks to reach maturity.

 What to look for

 The Norfolk hawker is entirely pale brown apart from a yellow triangle at the base of the body.
-It is similar to the larger Brown Hawker, but paler in colour, with green eyes and clear wings.
+It is similar to the larger brown hawker, but paler in colour, with green eyes and clear wings.

 Where to find